bachbaongan/Project/SQL/CPA/README.md

 Analyzing the query results of top and bottom customers in terms of profit generation, we need to offer loyalty rewards and priority services for our top customers to retain them.
 Also for bottom customers, we need to solicit feedback to better understand their preferences, expected pricing, discounts and offers.

-### Question 3: How much can we spend on acquiring new customers?
+### 3: How much can we spend on acquiring new customers?
 ~~~~sql
 WITH Profit_customer AS (
 SELECT o.customerNumber, sum(od.quantityOrdered*(od.priceEach-p.buyPrice)) as profit